Chapter 13.

 Origen of Alexandria (184-253)

 In the years following the death of Jesus in the early 30s, there was much speculation among his followers about him, his nature, his role in the world, and the afterlife.
 The most influential early Christian scholar and theologian was Origen of Alexandria.
 He was the most prolific writer in early Christianity, authoring approximately 2,000 treatises, and was the founder of the Christian School of Caesarea.
 Biblical scholar Elaine Pagels refers to him as the “father of the church” in her bestselling New York Times book, Revelations.
-John Anthony McGuckin in his book The Westminster Handbook to Origen describes Origen as “the greatest genius the early church ever produced.”
+John Anthony McGuckin in his book The Westminster Handbook to Origen describes Origen as “the greatest genius the early church ever produced,” and the Encyclopaedia Brittanica hailed Origen as “the most prominent of the church fathers with the possible exception of Augustine.”

 Origen did not believe in the suffering of sinners for eternity.
 Rather, he believed in universal salvation, also known as universal restoration.
 This doctrine holds that all alienated and sinful human souls will ultimately be reconciled to God because of God’s divine love and mercy.